zbchristian/PPTPenTool/Readme.md

 ## Customization
 Open the file `PenTool.pptm` and start the VBA console (`ALT+F11`).
-After you did your modifications, save the pptm file AND do a ´save as to `PenTool.ppam`.
+After you did your modifications, save the pptm file AND do a `save as` to `PenTool.ppam`.
 The latter requires some additions.
 Install the `CustomUIEditor`, load the ppam fie and right click on the name in the left hand pane.
 Select `Office 2010 ...` and paste the content of the file `PenTool.xml` into the right pane.
 Customize the XML content.